talhasaruhan/cpp-matmul/README.md

   - Each job is described as an array of N functions.
 (N=2)

-  - For each job, N threads are created and assigned respective functions.
+  - For each job, N threads (that were already created) are assigned respective functions.

   - For a given job, all threads are guaranteed to be on the same